matiashl27/3_Levels_Stage/basic-optics-module.md

 * Take an [M3 nut]{qty:1} and push it into the nut trap from the top
 * Take an [M3x10mm cap head screw]{qty: 1} and screw it into the nut.
 * Only screw it in a couple of turns.
-About 5 mm of thread should still be visible
+About 5 mm of thread should still be visible.

 ![](images/mount-screw.png)
 ![](images/mount-screwII.jpg)